Glenelg South

 The level of general health in Glenelg South is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Glenelg South shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+Glenelg South shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low amongst the general population but higher than the national average for older, at-risk cohorts.

-Approximately 58% (~1,411 people) have private health cover, compared to Greater Adelaide's 52.7%.
-Arthritis and mental health issues are the most prevalent medical conditions, affecting 10.6 and 7.7% of residents respectively, while 62.3% report no medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents have low chronic condition prevalence.
-The area has 34.0% (830 people) aged 65 and over, higher than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Approximately 58% (~1,288 people) have private health cover, higher than Greater Adelaide's 52.7%.
+Common medical conditions include arthritis (10.6%) and mental health issues (7.7%), while 62.3% report no medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age residents exhibit low chronic condition prevalence.
+Glenelg South has 34.1% of residents aged 65 and over (759 people), higher than Greater Adelaide's 19.2%.
+Health outcomes for seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health